danielgtaylor/huma/README.md

 ## Concepts & Example

 REST APIs are composed of operations against resources and can include descriptions of various inputs and possible outputs.
-Huma uses standard Go types and a declarative API to capture those descriptions in order to provide a combination of a simple interface and idiomatic code leveraging Go's strong typing.
+Huma uses standard Go types and a declarative API to capture those descriptions in order to provide a combination of a simple interface and idiomatic code leveraging Go's speed and strong typing.

 Let's start by building Huma's equivalent of a "Hello, world" program.
 First, you'll need to know a few basic things: